kinow/autosubmit/docs/source/userguide/set and share the configuration/index.rst

 Experiment configuration
 ------------------------

-Since the beginning, Autosubmit has always been composed of five files in the folder ``<expid>/conf that define the experiment configuration.
+Since the beginning, Autosubmit has always been composed of five files in the folder ``$expid/conf`` that define the experiment configuration.

 However, from Autosubmit v4.00.0, the configuration is no longer bound to one specific location.

-Autosubmit v4.00.0 configuration must be composed of yml files.
+Autosubmit v4.00.0 configuration is composed of yml files.

 This document will teach you how to set up an experiment configuration using the different available methods and what Autosubmit expects to find in the configuration.